Get your Energy as naturally as possible with this simple Energy Balls Recipe

 3/4 of a mug of raw, plain cashews and or almonds

 2 tablespoons of your favourite peanut butter

 A good food processor OUR FAVOURITE IS THE THERMOMIX Read all about it or listen to a podcast on what a thermomix is and what it can do here.

 Sharp kitchen knife and chopping board (to take the pips out of your dates if you need to)

 Baking paper (not strictly necessary)

-A large enough tray to lay out up to 14 made energy balls for setting
+A large enough tray to lay out up to 14 to 18 made energy balls for setting

 Prepared shelf in your fridge for energy balls to set on the tray